 You simply meter for the highlights.
 To expose for the highlights, you have to set up your camera for center-weighted spot metering.
 That means that whatever happens to be in the center of the scene will be metered and the exposure will be based upon that.

 When you press the shutter button halfway, the camera will gain focus and set exposure, and, as long as you keep the shutter button pressed halfway, hold that exposure even if you move the camera around.
 So, what you do is point your camera at the highlights, push the shutter halfway then reframe the shot and push the shutter the rest of the way down to take the picture.
-You just exposed for the highlights.
+You are just exposed for the highlights.
 Unfortunately, this is cumbersome because your camera gained focus on the highlights as well.
 When you recomposed the scene, the focus might not be true for the recomposed scene.

 Most modern DSLRs allow you to move the focus responsibilities from the shutter button to a button on the back of the camera.
 Also, you can set up the shutter button so that when you press it halfway and let go, it retains the exposure and will lock it in no matter how much you move your camera around until the picture is taken.

 With that setup, you point at the highlights, push the shutter halfway to gain exposure.
 Recompose the scene then focus by pushing the rear button, then push the shutter the rest of the way to take the photo.
 For more reading about the back bottom focusing, I recommend reading my post “Back Button Focus for Canon- What is it and how to use it“

 To sum up these steps: